lab-v2/PyEDCR/README.md

 Total prior inconsistencies <span style="color:red">133/2100</span> (<span style="color:red">6.33</span>%)

-We also consider a 'secondary' model (which can be found [here](https://huggingface.co/skricheli2/dinov2_vitl14_imagenet_lr1e-06_BCE)), which employed the large version of the DINO_V2 architecture and was also fine-tuned on the ImageNet50 dataset, along with binary models which were trained on each class of the dataest.
+We also consider a 'secondary' model (which can be found [here](https://huggingface.co/lab-v2/dinov2_vitl14_imagenet_lr1e-06_BCE)), which employed the large version of the DINO_V2 architecture and was also fine-tuned on the ImageNet50 dataset, along with binary models which were trained on each class of the dataset.
 Consider the following code snippet to run the `run_experiment` function from PyEDCR.py:

 ```python